 You see, Greg never keeps any candy in the house.
 [I keep it in my belly – it’s safer there. -Greg] But during the holidays, if Barish and I manage to make Santa’s “Nice” list, he treats us to our favorite candy – M&Ms. I always ask him to get an extra pack, so I can use them as gift toppers.
 After washing and drying the fillable ornaments in and out, I simply fill them with M&Ms.

 I also fill a couple of bigger ball ornaments with M&Ms and put them into Barish’s stocking.
-What can I say?
-The kid loves his M&Ms!
+That boy loves his M&Ms!

 While this M&M ornament gift topper idea is for all ages, I have to say it really works wonders with younger kids.
 And talking about kids, here are some more fun gift wrapping ideas for your little ones.